National Environment Agency - Chemical Control and Management Department (Hazardous Substances)

-Before you submit the import/export permit application to the TradeNet System for auto-processing, you need to go through the items having PCD-controlled HS Codes to see if any of them have ingredients which are listed in Part I of the Second Schedule of the Environmental Protection And Management Act (EPMA).
-If so, the importer/exporter must possess a valid Hazardous Substances Licence from PCD.
-For more information on the control of hazardous substances in Singapore, please visit PCD website.
+Before submission of import/export permit application to TradeNet for auto-processing, the Declarant needs to verify whether the items under CCMD-controlled HS Codes contains any ingredients which are listed in Part I of the Second Schedule of the Environmental Protection and Management Act (EPMA).
+If so, the importer/exporter must possess a valid Hazardous Substances Licence from NEA.
+The Declarant must declare the Hazardous Substances Licence Number under the ‘Licence Number’ field.
+For more information on the list of controlled hazardous substances and control of hazardous substances in Singapore, please visit NEA website.

 Determine the appropriate Product Code

-The composition of your product is : Fenthion 55%
+The composition of your product is :

 Declare the Maximum Quantity Per Trip

-Comply with the messages from the TradeNet system
+Comply with the messages from TradeNet

 The Declarant is required to email the requested documents to CCMD for verification only when prompted by TradeNet.